 Other than a few formalities, the difference to you between the two is minimal.
 Living trusts are sometimes called “transparent trusts,” because you will not even notice a difference in your life or activities when you have one.
 Living trusts are much more expensive than wills, but the time and money saved usually more than makes up for this.
 In fact, there are some cases where avoiding the time that your property is held up in probate can make a huge difference to your surviving spouse or children.

-With few exceptions, our advice is usually to get a living trust.
+With few exceptions, the advice we give at our estate planning law firm is usually to get a living trust.

 Why should I get a lawyer to help me with my will or living trust?